In preparation for the twice-yearly parent-teacher conferences, you may find it helpful to review the following information and tips.

 - The event will be very crowded and halls filled with parents rushing to sign up—be ready for this.

-- Chinese and Korean translators are available.
+- Chinese translators are available.
 College and graduate students volunteer to walk around the building with parents who need help communicating with teachers.

 - Students are sometimes welcome.
 Some teachers seem to prefer them coming, others don’t, so it’s definitely optional